- What is FUSE?

 - How are projects created?

-- Benefits from new approaches or process reform
+- Integrates new approaches or process reforms.

-- Relates to an existing departmental goal or initiative
+- Reinforces existing departmental goals or initiatives.

 - How do fellows and government partners work with each other?

 FUSE Executive Fellows work full time and are embedded in the government agency that is hosting their project.
 Fellows partner with managers in their respective government agencies to complete project goals and assignments.
 They also work with a senior-level leader within the agency who helps communicate the fellow’s strategic role and value to key stakeholders.
 Fellows also engage a wide array of community partners and non-governmental stakeholders throughout the duration of their fellowship in pursuit of project objectives.

 The cost of a fellowship is covered by the government partner and/or philanthropic partners.
 Funding covers the cost of the project design process, an executive search to find the right candidate, the fellow’s annual compensation and benefits, and training, coaching, and support to participants throughout the fellowship year.

 FUSE seeks to partner with cities and counties that serve 150,000 residents or more.
 Our work has cumulatively impacted 19 million people across the country.
 We are continually developing partnerships with new cities and counties and will be adding to this page as new projects arise.